 Dentures are removable tooth prosthetics designed to look and function like natural teeth.
 For thousands of years, some form of denture has been used to fill in the gaps left by missing teeth, although today’s dentures are much more advanced and easier to care for.
 Most dentures are composed of replacement teeth attached to plastic bases that take on the appearance of the gums.
-They are used to compensate for one or more missing teeth, and are available as partials and complete sets of teeth.
-There are many reasons why patients may elect removable dentures versus implants, crowns, or bridges including, 1) more affordable and budget friendly, 2) quicker, 3) sometimes dentures are the more esthetic option.
-Patient may also elect dentures supported by implants for more stability and more force for chewing!
+They are used to compensate for one or more missing teeth and are available as partials and complete sets of teeth.
+There are many reasons why patients may elect removable dentures versus implants, crowns, or bridges including, 1) more affordable and budget-friendly, 2) quicker, 3) sometimes dentures are the more esthetic option.
+The patient may also elect dentures supported by implants for more stability and more force for chewing!

 Caring for Your Dentures

 Your dentures are custom designed to fit your smile, but did you know that improperly caring for them can cause them to become distorted?
 Most removable dentures must maintain moisture to retain their shape.
 Be sure to wash them after eating, gently clean them once daily, and allow them to soak overnight in a denture-soaking solution.
 This will keep your dentures clean and free of stains, which ultimately helps your smile look its best.

 How do I know if I am a candidate for removable dentures?